Skip to main content

 }

-module.exports = (request, response, delegate, next) => {
+export default (request, response, next) => {

 bodyParser.json({ inflate: false })(request, response, next);

-Validate the comment
+2. Validate the Comment Data

 const { body } = request;